 The idea of travel bubbles is steadily gaining traction, and other countries are in talks to open both domestic and international corridors.

-2020 is all about rolling with the punches.
-Learning with Typsy gives you the confidence and skills to do exactly that.
+Learning hospitality skills with Typsy gives you the confidence to do your job better.

 What are 'travel bubbles'?